 Day 2

 Begin day two by hiking the Mist Trail and John Muir Trail, stitched together into a loop.
 The Mist Trail is incredibly popular, and justifiably so, therefore its best to get an early start to avoid the crowds.
 You can take the Mist Trail up and back, but I recommend going up via the Mist Trail and returning using the John Muir Trail to vary your route and avoid hiking traffic.
-There trails are rated as strenuous due to their length and steep terrain.
+These trails are rated as strenuous due to their length and steep terrain.

 It’s 2km (1.2mi) to the top of Vernal Falls – be prepared for steep and slippery steps and soaking waterfall spray (“mist” is a severe understatement).
 Take a break at the top of Vernal Falls, with beautiful valley views.
 Continue up the steep switchbacks of the John Muir Trail, before you descend the other side and rejoin the Mist Trail to hike back to the trailhead near shuttle bus stop #16.
 From the John Muir Trail, you will have great views of Nevada Falls in the upper valley and find a great vantage point to look down upon Vernal Falls.